ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  c.
 To fork a GitHub or {{site.data.keyword.ghe_short}} repo so that you can contribute changes through pull requests, click **Fork**.

-1. If you are a GitHub.com user with an upgraded account, or you selected a {{site.data.keyword.ghe_short}} server and you want to make a new private repo on the server, select the **Make this repository private** check box.
+1. If you are a GitHub.com user with an upgraded account, or you selected a {{site.data.keyword.ghe_short}} server and you want to make a new private repo on the server, select the **Make this repository private** checkbox.
-1. If you want to use GitHub's Issues for issue tracking, select the **Enable GitHub Issues** check box.
+1. If you want to use GitHub's Issues for issue tracking, select the **Enable GitHub Issues** checkbox.
-1. If you want to track the deployment of code changes by creating tags and comments on commits, and labels and comments on issues that are referenced by the commits, select the **Track deployment of code changes** check box.
+1. If you want to track the deployment of code changes by creating tags and comments on commits, and labels and comments on issues that are referenced by the commits, select the **Track deployment of code changes** checkbox.
 For more information, see [Track where your code is deployed with toolchains](https://www.ibm.com/cloud/blog/announcements/track-code-deployed-toolchains/){:external}.
 1. Click **Create Integration**.
 1. Click the card for the GitHub or {{site.data.keyword.ghe_short}} repo that you want to work with.
 Depending on the repo that you selected, either the GitHub website or your company's {{site.data.keyword.ghe_short}} repo opens, where you can view the contents of the repo.